Advice For Private Tutors Providing Private Tuition -

 Costs of public transport or car expenses also need to be considered by the private tutor.

-If you have decided to offer private tutoring and decided to travel to your students, how far a tutor is prepared to travel depends on
+If you have decided to offer personal tutoring and decided to travel to your students, how far a tutor is prepared to travel depends on

 The number of clients you wish to obtain, and also the demand for private tuition in your area, .i.e. if you live in an isolated area,

 you may wish to travel to some of your students.
-What subjects you are offering tuition in - the more subjects you offer private tuition in,
+What subjects you are offering tuition in - the more subjects you offer,

 the more clients you will obtain.
 The times you are offering private tuition in your area.
 If you are only tutoring on set days, then your work is